simpleanalytics/blog/_posts/2019-10-15-how-we-hit-our-30k-annual-recurring-revenue-milestone.md

 <img class="border" src="/images/30k/docs.jpg" alt="">

 Public dashboards also turned out to be a great marketing feature.
 Customers can decide to put their stats public and share them publicly.
-Thats a first, in analytics realm and great exposure of my brand.
+That's a first in the analytics realm and great exposure of my brand.
 There are plenty tweets out there sharing their dashboard and at the same time they are sharing Simple Analytics.

 > Read about my Hacker News strategy on [marketingexamples.com](https://marketingexamples.com/content/drive-traffic-from-hacker-news)